quodlibet/senf/docs/tutorial.rst

     True

 In some cases the stdlib functions don't take arguments and always return the same type.
-For those cases we provide alternative implementations.
+For those cases Senf provide alternative implementations.

 ::

     >>> isinstance(senf.getcwd(), senf.fsnative)
     True

 A similar problem arises with stdlib collections.
-We provides alternatives for `sys.argv` and `os.environ`.
+Senf provides alternatives for `sys.argv` and `os.environ`.

 ::